nielsberglund/nielsblogsource/content/post/2026-01-29-building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 What used to take 2-3 hours of manual CSV wrangling now takes **under 10 minutes of conversation**.

 And that's just the import side.
 With all this data now in our PostgreSQL database, the real power emerges: **analytical conversations**.
-Using Claude Desktop and the Postgres MCP Pro server, I can ask questions like "Which speakers have presented at all three years?", "What's our attendee retention rate?", or "Show me the correlation between session ratings and track"—and get immediate, insightful answers.
-No dashboards to build, no reports to configure.
+Using Claude Desktop and the Postgres MCP Pro server, I can ask questions like "Which speakers have presented at all three years?", "What's our attendee retention rate?", or "Show me the correlation between session ratings and track", and get immediate, insightful answers.
+No dashboards to build.
+No reports to configure.
 Just questions and answers.
-This is the AI-native vision from Part 3 fully realised: conversational data import *and* conversational data analysis, all through the same interface.
+This is the AI-native vision from Part 3 fully realised: conversational data import and conversational data analysis, all through the same interface.

 ---